INTRODUCED BY C. Smith

 (6) For purposes of this section, "human sexuality instruction" means teaching or otherwise providing information about human sexuality, including intimate relationships, human sexual anatomy, sexual reproduction, sexually transmitted infections, sexual acts, sexual orientation, gender identity, abstinence, contraception, or reproductive rights and responsibilities.

-NEW SECTION.
 Section 4.
 Severability.
 If a part of [this act] is invalid, all valid parts that are severable from the invalid part remain in effect.
 If a part of [this act] is invalid in one or more of its applications, the part remains in effect in all valid applications that are severable from the invalid applications.

 New language in a bill appears underlined, deleted material appears stricken.